invite-frey/is-woo-payment-fps/README.md

 ### 1.2
 * Invalid QR Code problems fixed

+### 1.3
+* Output QR Code at a higher priority during WP startup
+* Form validation for the Payment Gateway settings

 ## Donations

 Donations are much appreciated if you found this resource useful.